 Lack of intent

-In order to be found guilty of burglary you must have had intent to enter a building, structure, or vehicle, as well as intent to commit theft or a felony crime once inside.
+In order to be found guilty of burglary you must have had specific intent to enter a building, structure, or vehicle, as well as intent to commit theft or a felony crime once inside.
 You must also have intended to commit the theft or felony prior to entering the structure.

 Mistaken identity